 ...
 So, your choice comes down to getting a DVD recorder with an analogue or a digital receiver - two choices, as we explain below:

-Digital TV LogoChoice 2: A DVD Recorder with a digital receiver: Freeview offers Digital TV via a TV aerial.
-At the start of 2008, around 75% of the UK is in range of a Freeview transmitter, and this will increase as we get closer to 2012.
+Freeview offers Digital TV via a TV aerial.
 If you're in a Freeview coverage area and can get Freeview, then go for a DVD recorder with a digital TV receiver built-in.
 Look for the logo on the right.
 This will be able to record the Freeview channels (including the main 5 channels) via a TV aerial.
 It can also record from an old video recorder connected by SCART, as well as a digital set-top box (e.g. a Freeview set-top box, a Sky Digital Box, a Virgin Media box or a BT Vision v-box).
-We say: Will work with all digital TV services, and will be able to record TV via an aerial now (if in Freeview coverage) and after the Switchover.

 2. Hard disk recorder